Terms and Conditions of use

 2.7 NIGHT FLYING

-2.7.1 – During the hours of ‘night’ the airfield is closed and take-offs and landings are prohibited.
+2.7.1 – During the hours of ‘night’ the Aerodrome is closed and take-offs and landings are prohibited.
 For reasons of national security any aircraft taking off or landing during the hours of darkness will be reported to the police and the CAA.

 2.8 PUBLISHED HOURS